 - Teams: 16 varsity teams

-Note: Cost estimate assumes an undergraduate student taking 15 credits per semester living on campus in shared housing with a 15 meal a week meal plan.
+Note: Cost estimate assumes an undergraduate student taking 12-18 credits per semester and living on campus in shared housing.
 Costs may vary based on your program of study and are subject to change.
 The figures provided are estimates.

 Criteria for Notable Alumni recognition: With more than 135,000 alumni in the United States and in more than 110 countries around the globe, Utah State University alumni are making an impact.
 Alumni success stories listed in the "USU at a Glance" have achieved national prominence and recognition in their chosen profession.